France's Macron sets out corporate law shake-up in reform bill

 Largely because of that measure, the new law is expected to cost the government 1.2 billion euros annually, which Le Maire said would be paid for by planned cuts in subsidies to companies.

-The law also sets the stage for several large privatisations with the proceeds already earmarked for a new 10 billion euro innovation fund.
+The law also sets the stage for several large privatizations with the proceeds already earmarked for a new 10 billion euro innovation fund.

-It will in particular lift legal restraints on selling down stakes in airport operator ADP and energy group Engie while allowing the national lottery FDA to be privatised.
+It will in particular lift legal restraints on selling down stakes in airport operator ADP (ADP.PA) and energy group Engie (ENGIE.PA) while allowing the national lottery FDA to be privatized.